 What Can You Do With a Public Health Degree?

-Public Health Jobs: 9 Potential Career Paths
+What Can You Do With a Public Health Degree?
+10 Potential Career Paths

-There are many paths to a fulfilling career in public health after obtaining a certificate or degree, and Dornsife's location in Philadelphia offers job opportunities for public health graduates in Pennsylvania and beyond.
+There are many paths to a fulfilling career in public health after obtaining a certificate or degree, and Drexel Dornsife's location in Philadelphia offers job opportunities for public health graduates in Pennsylvania and beyond.

 Public health practitioners come from a variety of diverse backgrounds.
 Many find their way to their career through a combination of inspiring classes, encouraging mentors, community volunteering, and meaningful work.
 Some transition into public health from other careers.